-Moderate drinking may also help alleviate some symptoms of menopause and perimenopause.
-A 2007 study found that perimenopausal women who drank lightly and infrequently may benefit from fewer hot flashes than those who did not.
+Moderate drinkers may also benefit from alleviating some symptoms of menopause and perimenopause.
+A 2007 study found that perimenopausal women who drank lightly and infrequently may have fewer hot flashes than those who did not.

 While moderate drinking may be protective against some symptoms, it is essential to remember that alcohol is not increasingly protective.
-In other words, the more you drink, the greater your risk for adverse health consequences.
+In other words, the more you drink, the greater your risk for adverse physical and mental health problems.
 Heavy drinking can lead to some types of cancers, gastrointestinal problems, accidents, and the worsening of previously diagnosed medical conditions.

 Making Better Alcohol Choices

 Choosing not to drink alcohol is always an option, but if you do imbibe, it can be helpful to understand the pros and cons of popular drinks so you can make the best choice.